 In 2021-22, Moreno Valley college completed its prior Integrated Strategic Plan 2018-23 and revised a new Integrated Strategic Plan 2022-25.
 The two main areas missing in the last integrated strategic plan was equity with a specific focus on social justice and racial equity and to fully implementing a guided pathways framework.Therefore, Moreno Valley College’s Integrated Strategic Plan 2022-25 added these two crucial additions.This has led to a specific focus on the student journey as illustrated with the graphic below.
 Additionally, it has led to the college focusing on application conversion rate, course success rate, persistence rate, and completion of an educational goal.

-The initial findings provided a starting point to go further into the findings and ask additional questions through different surveys on the costs of textbooks, course availability, and probation.
+The initial findings provided a starting point to go further and ask additional questions through different surveys on the cost of textbooks, course availability, and probation.
 The Office of Institutional Effectiveness found 82% of survey participants in fall 2022 would enroll in additional courses if the costs of textbooks were reduced and 44% cover costs from personal funds.
+These results remained consistent for the spring 2024 administration of the survey.
 Additionally, only 64% of students indicated they were able to get the classes they needed that best fit their schedule with 29.8% indicating they were able to get some of the classes that fit their schedule.
-Finally, 71% of students that were put on probation did not know the criteria and 68% indicated they felt disappointed when they found out that they were placed on academic probation.The most common choice for help on participants’ academic journey was for more resources for academic success (time management, goal setting, navigating canvas, etc.)(37%) and more online advising availability (23%).
+Finally, 67% of students that were put on probation did not know the criteria, 64% indicated they felt disappointed when they found out that they were placed on academic probation, and 42% felt discouraged to continue their studies at MVC once placed on academic probation.The most common choice for help on participants’ academic journey was for more resources for academic success (time management, goal setting, navigating canvas, etc.)(53%) and more online advising availability (38%).

 For more detailed reports on each survey and report, visit the Moreno Valley College’s - Institutional Reports